Leowtha/UCTTG/README.md

 # UCTTG

-This is an unoffical Gundam TTRPG developed based off of Genesys and FFG's Star Wars systems for Foundry VTT.
+This is an unoffical Gundam TTRPG developed based off of Genesys and FFG's Star Wars systems for Foundry VTT (Version 12).

 Full support for other Genesys-based systems is also included.